getslideapp/slate/source/index.html.md

 <!-- You can register a new Slide API key at our [developer portal](http://example.com/developers).You can manage your API keys in the Dashboard.  -->

 All API requests must be made over HTTPS.
 Calls made over plain HTTP will fail.
 API requests without authentication will also fail.

 Slide expects the API token to be included in the HTTP Authorization header in all API requests to the server:

 `Authorization: Token [TOKEN]`

+You can obtain a new Slide API key by emailing us at info@getslideapp.com.

 <aside class="notice">
 You must replace <code>[TOKEN]</code> with your personal API token.